 This work enriches relationships with family, friends and co-workers and can also support mediation in difficult situations and help to defuse violent confrontations.

-Come join us in this series of six classes offered on Wednesdays, 7:00pm – 8:00pm, May 12th through June 16th, 2021.
+Come join us in this series of five classes offered on Wednesdays, 7:00pm – 8:00pm, June 23rd through July 21st, 2021.
 This is a live virtual class held via Zoom.
 The meeting link will be emailed to you one hour before each class.